When it comes to dental emergencies, we’ve got you!

 - While you won’t see this aspect, please know that we will be screening ourselves for any COVID-19 symptoms prior to leaving for work in the morning.
 Further, all team members will have temperature and oxygen saturation levels checked upon entering the office and these readings will be recorded.

 We won’t say we look forward to seeing you soon, as seeing you will mean that you are having a dental emergency.
-We do however want to set your mind at ease in knowing that if an emergency or urgent matter arises, we are prepared to help you through it using the most current safety protocols.
+We do however want to set your mind at ease in knowing that if dental emergencies or urgent matter arises, we are prepared to help you through it using the most current safety protocols.
 If you feel that you are having a dental emergency, please reach out to us at 705 792 0079, or on our website at www.simcoefamilydentistry.com and we will be able to direct you further.

 Thank you for your continued trust in our team.